PostHog/posthog.com/contents/apps/pagerduty-connector/docs.md

 - Alert when there is no $pageviews captured on my site the past hour,
 - Alert when the rate of $billing_error events crosses a threshold.

-## How do I install the PagerDuty Connector app for PostHog?
+## How do I install the PagerDuty Connector for PostHog?

+This app requires PostHog 1.26.0 or above, or PostHog Cloud.

 1. Log in to your PostHog instance
 2. Click 'Plugins' on the left-hand tool bar
 3. Search for 'PagerDuty'
 4. Select the app, press 'Install' and follow the on-screen instructions

-## How do I configure the PagerDuty plugin?
+## How do I configure the PagerDuty Connector?

 - Get the trends URL.
 - Go to Insights.